-I was watching this great conversation from the past between Dr. Martha Nussbaum (University of Chicago, Law) and the legendary Bryan Magee (Parliament PM and TV executive):
+I was watching a great conversation from the past between Dr. Martha Nussbaum (University of Chicago, Law) and the legendary Bryan Magee (Parliament PM and TV executive).

 Dr. Nussbaum is a foremost Aristotelian and I appreciated her very thorough and succinct description of Aristotle's theory of structure and universals.